AP Explains: How NAFTA 2.0 will shake up business as usual

 It also expands U.S. access to up to 3.75 percent of the Canadian dairy market (versus 3.25 percent in the Trans-Pacific Partnership agreement the Obama administration negotiated but Trump nixed his first week in office).
 Above that level, U.S. dairy farmers will still face Canada’s punishing tariffs.
 And the “supply management” system Canada uses to protect its farmers is still largely in place.

-Still,trade attorney Daniel Ujczo of the Dickinson Wright law firm said that “the U.S. dairy industry seems happy … for now.”
+Still, trade attorney Daniel Ujczo of the Dickinson Wright law firm said that “the U.S. dairy industry seems happy … for now.”

 NAFTA remade the North American auto market.
 Automakers built complicated supply chains that straddled NAFTA borders.
 In doing so, they took advantage of each country’s strengths — cheap labor in Mexico, and skilled workers and proximity to customers in the United States and Canada.